Our two-way transfer rate averages from 1GB to about 10GB per hour per account (240GB per day per account).

 For Dropbox, the performance may start to decline when you store above 300,000 files as described here: https://www.dropbox.com/en/help/39.

-We are working hard—both with our partners and on our technology—to make sure your data is replicated as quickly as possible, and to give you as much visibility into your transfer as possible.
-We are working on some very exciting state-of-the-art algorithms, so expect to see some big improvements in both transfer speed and feedback soon!
+We are constantly working hard on some exciting state-of-the-art algorithms, both with our partners and on our technology — to make sure your data is replicated as quickly as possible and give you as much visibility into your transfer.